SQA exam results: the attainment gap widens

 Ms Gilruth said she would be meeting with all local authority directors of education, SQA chief executive Ms Robertson and interim chief education inspector Janie McManus “to drive the improvements we all want to see”.

-If you haven’t received your results by text, email or post, contact your school or college and it will be able to help.
+Students who haven’t received their results by text, email or post should contact their school or college for help.

-If there is anything missing or wrong with your certificate, call the SQA Candidate Advice Line on 0345 279 1000.
+If there is anything missing or wrong with their certificate, they should call the SQA Candidate Advice Line on 0345 279 1000.

 For the latest Scottish education news, analysis and features delivered directly to your inbox, sign up to Tes magazine’s The Week in Scotland newsletter